-5 Best Fits for the Detroit Pistons in the 2013 NBA Draft
+There are a number of athletic wings available for the Pistons in the 2013 NBA draft.

 The Detroit Pistons currently have the fifth-worst winning percentage in the NBA and will be picking high in the 2013 NBA draft.
 This year's draft class is relatively weak, but there are still several quality prospects who would fill a need for the Pistons.